 Charles Eugene Watson

-The Life Summary of Charles Eugene
+Brief Life History of Charles Eugene

 When Charles Eugene Watson was born on 12 April 1882, in Lassen, California, United States, his father, Milton J Watson, was 29 and his mother, Ella Isabel Bassett, was 21.
 He married Nettie Miller on 16 February 1910, in Coos, Oregon, United States.
-They were the parents of at least 2 sons and 1 daughter.
+They were the parents of at least 2 sons and 2 daughters.
 He lived in Prosper, Coos, Oregon, United States in 1910 and Election Precinct 33 Cunningham, Coos, Oregon, United States in 1940.
 He died on 19 January 1954, in Coquille, Coos, Oregon, United States, at the age of 71, and was buried in Masonic Cemetery, Coquille, Coos, Oregon, United States.

 Photos and Memories (0)